MightWarriorNo1/HeyGen-OpenAI/README.md

 - **TypeScript:** To enhance code quality and maintainability.
 - **Tailwind CSS:** For styling and creating a responsive design.
 - **Shadcn:** For additional UI components and enhancements.
-- **OpenAI:** For text generation using GPT-4o and speech recognition using Whisper API.
+- **OpenAI:** For text generation and processing using GPT-3.5-turbo.
 - **Streaming Avatar API:** To integrate and control the avatar's real-time responses.